Welcome

 I then trained and became a registered ultrasound technologist, because aside from writing, I’m very fascinated with the health sciences and I like helping people.
 I worked full-time for several years, and did a “stat” call after hours for a local rehab hospital.
 Loved the senior patients there.
 At this point my MS symptoms were becoming more apparent, although I still didn’t know exactly what was going on.
 I was fatigued so I reduced my hours to part-time and this seemed to help.
 But I knew in my heart that this fast-paced, on-my-feet career would eventually wear me out.

 At this point I began to volunteer at an area library.
 I absolutely loved it.
 This field seemed to marry two of my biggest passions: helping people locate creative works.
-They hired me as an assistant and I was there for about 2 years, but I had my first big attack— double vision in my left eye for 8 weeks.
-Eventually I stopped working outside of the home and I did seasonal telecommuting work through a vocational rehabilitation program for 2 years, helping people find and order forms and publications through the Internal Revenue Service.
+They hired me as an assistant and I was there for about two years, but I had my first big attack— double vision in my left eye for eight weeks.
+Eventually I stopped working outside of the home and I did seasonal telecommuting work through a vocational rehabilitation program for two years, helping people find and order forms and publications through the Internal Revenue Service.

-I currently find volunteer library and hospital work and freelance writing endeavors to be my best career solutions.
-I’ve contributed articles to South Jersey Mom’s health section and I’m a former feature columnist for the Suite101.com’s Women’s Health section.
-My most recent work for EMD Serono pharmaceuticals involves writing and videotaping segments about my life with MS for their website: www.HowIFightMS.com.
-And I recently started a graduate social work cohort (MSW) through the University of New England’s distance ed program in order to better relate to patients and to further my goal of counseling clients.
+More recently I’ve contributed articles to South Jersey Mom’s health section and I’m a former feature columnist for the Suite101.com’s Women’s Health section.
+My last online work for EMD Serono pharmaceuticals involved writing and videotaping segments about my life with MS for their website: www.HowIFightMS.com.
+I’ve worked part-time and interned at a local mental health agency for nearly three years now, as I complete a graduate social work program (MSW) in order to aid people with disabilities on a more professional level.

 Jen,